The GCB graduate group has various activities throughout the year that students can participate in:

 Workshop to help graduate students and postdocs in the Bio/Biomedical fields learn the basics of Python.
 GCB students don't actually take the bootcamp, but help out as TAs.

 Ways students can get involved:

-- Serve on GCB committees (Admissions, Curriculum, Advising, Executive)
+- Serve on GCB committees (Admissions, Curriculum, Advising, EDI, Executive)